Non-equilibrium almost-stationary states and linear response for gapped quantum systems: Non-equilibrium almost-stationary states

 \section{Non-equilibrium almost-stationary states}

 We have now all the tools to formulate our main result about non-equilibrium almost-stationary states (NEASS) for time-independent Hamiltonians of the form

-The results of this section are special cases of considerably more general statements formulated in the next section.
-However, we consider these special cases conceptually most important and it might be difficult to uncover them from the rather technical general statements.
-Hence we state and discuss them explicitly here.
+The results of this section will follow as corollaries of the space-time adiabatic theorem, Theorem~\ref{theorem:Adi} of Section~\ref{sec:spacetime} and the underlying space-time adiabatic expansion, Proposition~\ref{proposition:Adi}.
+However, we consider these special cases conceptually most important and it might be difficult to read them directly off the rather technical general statement.
+Moreover, they are at the basis of the proof of linear response theory given in Section~\ref{sec:LinearResponse}.